 When did Artemis 2 launch?

-April 1, 2026, from Kennedy Space Center on NASA's SLS rocket.
-The crew splashed down on April 10, 2026 in the Pacific off San Diego after a nearly 10-day mission.
+April 1, 2026, from Kennedy Space Center Launch Complex 39B on NASA's SLS Block 1 rocket.
+The crew splashed down on April 10, 2026 in the Pacific Ocean off San Diego after a nearly 10-day mission.
+Previous targets had been November 2024, then September 2025, then April 2026 — delays driven primarily by the Artemis I heat-shield investigation.

 Who is the Artemis 2 crew?

-Reid Wiseman (NASA, commander), Victor Glover (NASA, pilot), Christina Koch (NASA, mission specialist), and Jeremy Hansen (CSA, mission specialist).
+Reid Wiseman (NASA, commander), Victor Glover (NASA, pilot), Christina Koch (NASA, mission specialist 1), and Jeremy Hansen (CSA, mission specialist 2).
+Crew announced April 3, 2023.
 Koch is the first woman to fly beyond low Earth orbit; Glover the first Black astronaut; Hansen the first non-American.

 How far did Artemis 2 go?

 252,756 miles at maximum distance — a new record for the greatest distance humans have traveled in space.
-The previous record was 248,655 miles, set by Apollo 13 in 1970.
+The previous record was 248,655 miles, set by Apollo 13 on April 14, 1970 during its emergency lunar-flyby trajectory.

 Did Artemis 2 land on the Moon?

-No. It was a lunar flyby — around the Moon, not on it.
-The landing mission is Artemis III, scheduled for 2027 at the lunar south pole.
+No. It was a lunar flyby on a free-return trajectory — around the Moon, not on it.
+The landing mission is Artemis III, targeted for 2027 at the lunar south pole using SpaceX's Starship HLS.
+The Starship HLS timeline is widely expected to slip given the IFT-1 through IFT-9 test history.

 Why was Artemis 2 delayed so many times?

-Originally 2024, then 2025, finally April 2026.
-NASA cited the Artemis I heat-shield investigation, life-support testing, Orion battery concerns, and launch-window constraints.
-Observers have also pointed to program oversight and the roughly $24 billion cumulative cost through 2026.
+Originally November 2024, then September 2025, finally April 2026.
+NASA cited the Artemis I heat-shield investigation (two years), life-support and ECLSS testing, Orion battery safety concerns, and launch-window constraints.
+The NASA OIG has pointed to the $93B cumulative program cost and SLS's $4.1B per-launch cost (147% over the 2014 baseline).

 What was the Artemis I heat shield problem?